 - If you are running the speed tests as part of your monthly site maintenance and you notice your speeds have dropped significantly, or you’re getting new errors, have it checked out.

 Testing your site speed on a regular basis is only going to get more important as the user expectations change.
 Make these quick tests part of your regular routine, and not just once you notice a drop-off in sales or page visits.
 Consider maintaining your site speed as keeping the doors of your online store open for the public.
 Running these tests can help ensure you are keeping the pathway to your site clear for your visitors, and it will appease the Google-gods.

+While exploring your site speed tests, keep in mind that while Google has excellent resources they are, first-and-foremost, a money-making business.
+It’s in their best interest to tell you your site is suffering if it can lead to potential sales.
 If you have questions about your test results or are unhappy with your speeds, contact us and our developers can take a look.
 We will be able to let you know if your test results are anything to worry about, and the best way to address them.